amberin/amberin-firewalld/README.md

 * It implements only the most basic features.
 Passthroughs, port forwarding, direct rules, masquerade and more are not supported (yet).
-* It edits XML files directly and relies heavily on templates, so it will break if FirewallD changes the look of its XMLs.
+* Whereas `puppet-firewalld` works by issuing `firewall-cmd` commands, this module replaces configuration files, and thus is more prone to failing silently unless input is carefully validated (which I definitely believe is doable).
 * It currently does not implement any resources or providers;
-  everything is expected to be described by the ENC/`hiera`.
+  everything is expected to be described by the ENC/Hiera.
 * It currently contains some pretty ugly attempts at Ruby logic.
-* It currently has no tests, very little validation of hiera input, and hence is probably not very robust.

 ## Setup